 Building a data-driven culture in construction

-As the construction industry continues to move forward and embrace the digital transformation of its core processes, putting a focus on data analysis will continue to become more important for all leadership and construction management positions.
-Construction is making the effort to shift from manual processes to cloud-based, automated software and technology for workforce planning.
-That shift will inevitably result in a wealth of project and workforce data being captured from every phase a project goes through.
+As the construction industry continues to move forward and embrace the digital transformation of its core processes, focusing on data analysis will become more important for all leadership and construction management positions.
+Construction is trying to shift from manual processes to cloud-based, automated software and technology for workforce planning.
+That shift will inevitably result in a wealth of project and workforce data being captured from every project phase.

 According to FMI, 95% of all the data captured in the construction industry goes unused.
 On top of that, 13% of construction teams’ working hours are spent looking for the correct project data and information to keep projects moving forward.

-As with most industries making the shift to digital, there’s likely only a handful of people employed by general contractors that have the specialized skills to analyze and pull key takeaways from your data when it’s being stored in a spreadsheet system.
-It’s important that your organization:
+As with most industries shifting to digital, there’s likely only a handful of people employed by general contractors with the specialized skills to analyze and pull key takeaways from your data when stored in a spreadsheet system.
+It’s essential that your organization:

-• Makes data analysis approachable for team members that aren’t “data experts”
+• It makes data analysis approachable for team members who aren’t “data experts”

 • Ensures the right people have access to the data they need